sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

 You can also specify custom sql query using the `@Query` annotation in your repository interface.

 ### Table creation
-I have included a [`schema.sql`](https://github.com/sonamsamdupkhangsar/person/blob/96e55aeba571c8cbe0b9391912f39ca544636ee1/app/src/main/resources/schema.sql#L1) file that will create the table.
-This file will be picked up by the [MySpringApplication](https://github.com/sonamsamdupkhangsar/person/blob/96e55aeba571c8cbe0b9391912f39ca544636ee1/app/src/main/java/org/mycompany/MySpringApplication.java#L19) class.
+I have included a [`schema.sql`](https://github.com/sonamsamdupkhangsar/person/blob/96e55aeba571c8cbe0b9391912f39ca544636ee1/app/src/main/resources/schema.sql#L1) file for creating `Person` table.
+This schema file will be executed by the [MySpringApplication](https://github.com/sonamsamdupkhangsar/person/blob/96e55aeba571c8cbe0b9391912f39ca544636ee1/app/src/main/java/org/mycompany/MySpringApplication.java#L19) class.

 ### Integration Testing endpoints
 I have included a test case that calls each of the endpoints in the project.